common-workflow-language/common-workflow-language/draft-4/invocation.md

 actual tool is executed.

-The standard error stream and standard output stream (unless redirected by setting `stdout`) may be captured by platform logging facilities for storage and reporting.
+The standard error stream and standard output stream (unless redirected by setting `stdout` or `stderr`) may be captured by platform logging facilities for storage and reporting.

 Tools may be multithreaded or spawn child processes; however, when the parent process exits, the tool is considered finished regardless of whether